Squad-Wiki/squad-wiki-pipeline-map-data/doc/installation.md

 ![Connect Nodes](/doc/images/sdk/sdk_final_grab_points.png)

-17. Naviage to the end of the comment and then create a new function `Grab Asset` and connect the execute node to the `Request Player Data` blueprint.
+17. Navigate to the end of the comment and then create a new function `Grab Asset` and connect the execute node to the `Request Player Data` blueprint.

 ![Grab Asset](/doc/images/sdk/sdk_grab_asset_function.png)